rdWei/DiscDoor/README.md

 ## Installation

+### Bot Setup

+You can find a tutorial on how to setup the bot setup correctly [here](https://github.com/rdWei/DiscDoor/blob/main/docs/BOTSETUP.md).

 ### Linux

 To install the tool on linux simply run the ./buid.sh file, before doing so, however, you must install the dependencies: `nim`, `nimble`, `dimscord`, you can install them automatically with the script below.